-The Entry Level Mathematics (ELM) Examination is designed to assess and measure the level of mathematics skills acquired through three years of rigorous college preparatory mathematics coursework (Algebra I and II, and Geometry) of students entering the California State University (CSU).
-The CSU ELM must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including remedial courses.
+The ELM Examination is designed to assess and measure the level of mathematics skills acquired through three years of rigorous college preparatory mathematics coursework (Algebra I and II, and Geometry) of students entering the CSU.
+All non-exempt entering undergraduates must complete the CSU ELM prior to enrollment in any course, including remedial courses.
 Students who score 50 or above on the ELM will be placed in college-level mathematics classes.

 Exemptions from the ELM are granted only to those who present proof of one of the following:

-- A score of 550 or above on the mathematics section of the College Board SAT Reasoning Test
+550 or more on the mathematics portion of the SAT Reasoning Test

 To support you in preparing to meet the ELM Requirement, the California State University has developed the Math Success Website.